-- 2.3 Circular motion - 2.3.1 Kinematics of uniform circular motion

-- (a) Recognise the need of a resultant force known as the centripetal force for a particle to move at constant speed in a circular path. - (b) Describe and explain why the motion in a curved path is due to a centripetal force in the case of uniform motion in a circle. - (c) Explain why an object moving at a constant speed in a circular path still undergoes acceleration, known as centripetal acceleration, and which is equal to $a = \frac{v^2}{r}$, where v is the speed and r is the radius.
+- 2.3.1 Kinematics of uniform circular motion Candidates should be able to: (a) Recognise the need of a resultant force (b) Describe and explain why the motion in a case of uniform motion in a circle. (c) Explain why an object moving at a constant speed in a circular path still undergoes acceleration, known as centripetal acceleration, and which is equal to $a = \frac{v^2}{v}$, where v is the speed and r is the radius. in relation to circular motion. r is the radius and T is the periodic time.
+2.4 Static Equilibrium 2.4.1 Static equilibrium at a point Candidates should be able to: coplanar forces. with Newton's first law of motion. (c) Solve problems involving forces in equilibrium at a point.
+3. Thermal physics

+- 3.1 Temperature and heat

+- 3.1.1 Thermal equilibrium and temperature